 Nature refuges on private land (such as at Sanctuary) are critical to the survival of the cassowary and to maintain the bio-diversity of tropical rainforests.

 At least ten cassowaries inhabit the area and two birds (a male and a female) have Sanctuary as their territory.
 If lucky, you can see or hear those birds roaming around.
 Like any wild animal, Cassowaries can be dangerous when being approached too closely, so better to keep a healthy distance.

 Thank you, Paul.

+This interview is part of a special series of interviews with sustainable tourism practitioners in Queensland, Australia.
 Our thanks to Greyhound Australia for supporting our Queensland destination visit as travel sponsor.

 Enjoyed our interview with Paul Verity about sustainability and conservation practices at Sanctuary Retreat Mission Beach Ecolodge in Queensland, Australia?
 Share and spread the word!

 Latest posts by The Editorial Team (see all)